WPJohnny-plugins/comment-reply-email/readme.txt

 = How do I style the text and checkbox? =
 With CSS of course!
 It shouldn't take any developer more than 15 minutes of time.

+== Screenshots ==
+1. Checkbox opt-in on frontend.
+2. Settings screen 1 of 2.
+3. Setting screen 2 of 2.

 == Changelog ==

 = 1.0 =